Abhishektech2907/FIFA-EDA/README.md

 # FIFA-EDA
-Its a sort data analyzation of FIFA  , the data collects from kaggle's website here i cover-----
+Its a short data analyzation of FIFA  , the data collects from kaggle's website here i cover-----
 1.fifa file reading
 2. analyzation on players nationality